rodoabad/code-review-culture/README.md

 This is a command.
 There's no discussion here.
 The author either has only two options - do it or ignore it.
 This also gives the author no credit for maybe having thought of extracting it to a service.
 Maybe they want to but they are just looking for more feedback.

+We ask a question.

+> ~~Why didn't you just extract this into a service...~~

+While this opens up a discussion between you and the author, this puts them in the defensive and as a reviewer you probably won't go far on your discussion with this type of tone.

 How do we make this better?

 > What do you think about extracting this into a service?

-Now you've opened up a technical discussion between you and the author.
+Now you've opened up a positive and healthy technical discussion between you and the author.
 The author now feels that they are part of the decision making and their opinions matter.

+**IMPORTANT NOTE:** As the reviewer, you have to be careful when you ask a question.
+Never pass judgement in the form of a question.